Trees, Native Species & Land Management

 - Assess your community’s tree canopy, since an accurate inventory is needed for good management.
 A field-based tree inventory can also be useful.
 More information about types of urban forest assessments can be found here.
 BYG

 - Develop a municipal tree planting program funded at a level to maintain and restore the tree canopy.
-The City of Hamilton has excellent example of online mapping of tree plantings.
+The City of Hamilton has an excellent example of online mapping of tree plantings.
 Make sure to follow best practices to plant the right trees in the right places in the right way so they survive.
 Also take projected climate changes into account when selecting tree species.
 BYG

 - Become a Tree City USA — If your community has not already done so, become a Tree City USA by meeting the four standards of sound urban forestry management: maintaining a tree board or department, having a community tree ordinance, spending at least $2 per capita on urban forestry, and celebrating Arbor Day.
 While meeting these minimum standards does not guarantee a sustainable urban forest, it sends a message about the importance of trees, even in times of tight budgets.